abachhuka/validator/README.md

 # Attribute 'validator-required'

-    Give to the element which is mandatory to be filled
+    Give to the element which is mandatory.

 # Attribute 'validator-regex'